 Road trip Germany

 For this trip Chloe and I decided to take a road trip to Germany from Nijmegen to Dusseldorf then south to Koblenz and back to the Netherlands via Maastricht.
 Traveling in Germany and looking for the best sim card for tourists?
 Click on the link to find out which mobile phone provider is the best for you.

 First stop Dusseldorf

 Did you know that Dusseldorf has the biggest Japanese community after London and Paris?
 Coincidentally our hotel for the next two nights was also located in the Japanse Quarter in the center of Dusseldorf.
-It was a pleasure staying at Me And All Hotels, read the full review here.
+It was a pleasure staying at Me And All Hotels and the Hyatt Regency, read the full reviews here.
 Exploring the city center of Dusseldorf with a goal of finding cool places to add to the Breakzy app was a pleasure.
 Chloe was good in searching for lovely coffee places, cool restaurants and hip hotspots.
 The free bikes from our hotel were perfect to roam around the city, Dutch people love to bike!

 A new hotspot in Dusseldorf: Paris Bar, with the most amazing views!

 From Dusseldorf to Koblenz